 “I’m thinking about how else I’m going to serve my community in Arizona and figuring out how to balance serving patients and maybe in the political realm,” Kwasnica says.

 Kwasnica was a member of the second class of Flinn Scholars, which today includes more than 600 current students and alumni of Arizona State University, Northern Arizona University, and the University of Arizona.
 She remembers a high-school counselor telling her about the program and saying it sounded just like her.

 “I had a background of being diverse and well-rounded, not just a good student, and was involved in the arts, speech and debate, and sports,” Kwasnica says.

 Even though the program was new, without the reputation it holds today, she turned down out-of-state offers and accepted the Flinn Scholarship–partly for financial reasons but also because she thought it was an amazing opportunity.
 She majored in political science even though she knew she wanted to go to medical school, knowing this was perhaps her last opportunity to study whatever she wanted.

 Kwasnica still stays in touch with her fellow Flinn Scholars, who include those she met through her brother, Anthony, a Class of 1990 Flinn Scholar and current professor at Penn State University.

 She’s given back to the program by serving on the Flinn Scholarship Review Committee, whose members review applications and interview Semifinalists for the Scholarship.
-Each October, more than 700 Arizona high-school seniors—this year, closer to 900—apply for the 20 awards.
-The new Scholars are announced in April.

 “Just because you are in a million clubs or have perfect test scores doesn’t necessarily give you all those intangibles,” Kwasnica says.
 “It’s a hard thing to explain.
 You have to be not just intelligent but inquisitive, curious, and pushing the envelope a little bit.”